zen/ansible-teleport/README.md

 ## Author Information

-This role was created in 2021 by Matthew Draws, forked, corrected and adapted for EL based systems by Tomasz 'Zen' Napierala.
+This role was created in 2021 by Matthew Draws, forked, completely rewritten and adapted for EL based systems and using packages by Tomasz 'Zen' Napierala in 2022.